Pat Metheny Group

-The Pat Metheny Group was an American jazz band founded in 1977.
-The core members of the group were guitarist, composer and bandleader Pat Metheny; and keyboardist and composer Lyle Mays, who was in the group at its inception.
-Other long-standing members included bassist and producer Steve Rodby, from 1981 to 2010, and drummer Antonio Sanchez, from 2002 to 2010.
-Vocalist Pedro Aznar and drummer Paul Wertico were also long-time members.
-In addition to a core quartet, the group was often joined by a variety of other instrumentalists expanding the size to six or eight musicians.
+The Pat Metheny Group was an American jazz fusion band founded in 1977 by guitarist and composer Pat Metheny, along with his core collaborating partner, pianist, keyboardist and composer Lyle Mays.
+Other long-standing members included bassist and producer Steve Rodby from 1981 to 2010, and drummer Paul Wertico from 1983 to 2001, after which Antonio Sanchez became the drummer from 2002 to 2010.
+Vocalist and multi-instrumentalist Pedro Aznar was also a long-time member, performing with the group from 1984 to 1993.
+In addition to a core quartet, the group was often joined by a variety of other multi-instrumentalists expanding the size to between five and eight musicians.

 History

 1970s

 Founder Pat Metheny first emerged on the jazz scene in the mid-1970s with a pair of solo albums.
 First was Bright Size Life, released in 1976, a trio album with bass guitarist Jaco Pastorius and drummer Bob Moses.
 The next album, released in 1977, was Watercolors, featuring Eberhard Weber on bass, pianist Lyle Mays, and drummer Danny Gottlieb.

 In 1977, bassist Mark Egan joined Metheny, Mays, and Gottlieb to form the Pat Metheny Group.
 ECM released the album Pat Metheny Group in 1978 with songs co-written by Metheny and Mays.
-Pat Metheny Group marked Mays' first use of the Oberheim synthesizer, which became an integral part of the Group's sound.
-The group's second album, American Garage in 1979 reached No. 1 on the jazz chart at Billboard magazine.
+Pat Metheny Group showcased Mays' use of the Oberheim synthesizer, which became an integral part of the group's sound.
+In 1979, the group's second album, American Garage, reached No. 1 on the jazz chart in Billboard magazine.